Azure/azure-service-operator/v2/tools/generator/internal/conversions/README.md

         avoidAliasing.Decs.Before = dst.NewLine
 ```

-The loop body copies one item across to the final array.
+The loop body copies one item across to the final array using the nested conversion we obtained earlier.

 ``` go
         loopBody := astbuilder.Statements(